kubernetes-sigs/kueue/keps/693-multikueue/README.md

 disabled for the workloads coming to MultiKueue-enabled cluster queues via annotation or some other, yet to be decided, mechanism.
-By disabling we mean that the controller will do no action on the selected objects, no pods (or other objects created and allowing other controllets to update their status as they see fit.
+By disabling we mean that the controller will do no action on the selected objects, no pods (or other objects created and allowing other controllers to update their status as they see fit.

 There will be just CRD/job definitions deployed.
 MultiKueue controller will copy the status of the job from the worker clusters, so that it will appear that the job